Thank you for registering. You now have permission to use WEMWBS in the manner detailed in your submission.

 The Short Warwick-Edinburgh Mental Wellbeing Scale is a 7-point scale which can save valuable space and time in evaluations.
 Download it here.

 The original WEMWBS User Guide is available here.
 This is the guide that was originally developed for NHS Scotland, updated in 2015.
 It is intended for researchers and practitioners who are familiar with the use of scales in evaluations.
-It contains detailed information about the validation and distribution of the scale, comparison to other scales and some key questions about the collection, analysis, and interpretation of data.
+It contains detailed information about the validation and distribution of the scale, comparison to other scales and some key questions about the collection, analysis, and interpretation of data, including some support for sample size calculation.

 We have developed various tools to aid your analysis.
 Excel templates containing sample data are available to download: